icecube/OMSim/doxygen_documentation/0_common.md

 If there's a need to make a volume sensitive to particles other than photons, add a new entry to the `DetectorType` enum (in `OMSimSensitiveDetector.hh`) and incorporate a new method that handles this scenario in `OMSimSensitiveDetector::ProcessHits`.

 You might also track these particles in `OMSimTrackingAction` or `OMSimSteppingAction`, but using a class derived from `G4VSensitiveDetector` aligns with the philosophy of Geant4.

+# Framework functionality
+[TOC]

+... [previous content remains unchanged] ...

+## PMT Response and Saving Hits

+> **Warning**: Only the mDOM PMT currently supports a detailed PMT response.

+For photon detection in both simple and complex geometries, the photons must be absorbed within the photocathode volume.
+The PMTs' photocathodes are made sensitive through the OMSimSensitiveDetector class, following Geant4's G4VSensitiveDetector pattern.
+This configuration is achieved by invoking `OMSimOpticalModule::configureSensitiveVolume` (or `OMSimPMTConstruction::configureSensitiveVolume` when simulating a single PMT).

+It is essential to invoke this method in the detector construction, as it needs the instance of `OMSimDetectorConstruction` to call `G4VUserDetectorConstruction::SetSensitiveDetector` for successful operation in Geant4 (refer to `OMSimDetectorConstruction::registerSensitiveDetector`).

+Every step of a particle through the photocathode triggers the `OMSimSensitiveDetector::ProcessHits` method.
+It verifies if the particle is a photon and whether it was absorbed.
+For a deeper understanding of Geant4's philosophy concerning G4VSensitiveDetector, consult the [Geant4 guide for application developers](https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Detector/hit.html?highlight=g4vsensitivedetector#g4vsensitivedetector).

+... [rest of the content remains unchanged] ...